luismattor/spark-ps-benchmark/README.md

 ## Experiment results

 We setup and experiment on a 6-node cluster.
-Tests perform parameter get and parameter set of a 1M double vector.
+Each node in cluster has an Intel Xeon CPU E31240 @ 3.30GHz processor with a Gigabit network controller.
+Tests perform parameter get and parameter set of a 1-million-doubles vector.
 We run for 100 iterations and present the average iteration time.

 <table>
     <tr>